A Way Out Accessibility Report

 The game has two different cameras, one for each character, and the aspect ratio of each often shifts.
 For example, if one character is in a cutscene, their screen will expand and compress the other character's, which some may find distracting.

-We haven’t documented any accessibility features for Difficulty in A Way Out which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We haven’t documented any accessibility features for Difficulty in A Way Out which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.
 The following games are similar to A Way Out, and offer accessibility features for Difficulty:

 We've documented 4 accessibility features for Getting Started in A Way Out which deal with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.